xamarin/xamarin-forms-samples/WorkingWithListview/README.md

 ---
 name: Xamarin.Forms - Working with ListView
-description: "These samples relate to the Working with ListView in Xamarin.Forms doc.
-Many people have questions about specific ListView features #ui"
+description: "These samples relate to the Working with ListView in Xamarin.Forms doc, including de-selecting the row after tapping, uneven row heights... #ui"
 page_type: sample
 languages:
 - csharp